 Arguably, the most impressive highlight of any visit to Zipolite is the beach and famed sunset from Playa del Amor, the Beach of Love.
-This clothing optional beach is super intimate and very popular with the LGBT+ community, especially at sunset.
+This clothing optional beach is super intimate and very popular with the LGBTQ+ community, especially at sunset.
 Many visitors enjoy nude sunbathing and swimming or simply relaxing under an umbrella with a cold cerveza.
 To reach Playa del Amor, climb the steps over the hill at the far east end of Zipolite Beach.
 You’ll find two small bars under palapas offering drinks, chairs, umbrellas and excellent service.
 Playa del Amor is the perfect spot for sunset!

 Overview – Situated between the popular beach towns of Huatulco and Puerto Escondido on the southern Pacific Coast of Mexico, Zipolite is best known as Mexico’s most famous nude beach.
 It’s also the country’s first legal nude beach.
-Not only does Zipolite draw nudists from around the world for its annual Zipolite Nudist Festival, its laid-back, bohemian vibe attracts anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.
+Not only does Zipolite draw nudists from around the world for its annual Zipolite Nudist Festival, its laid-back, bohemian vibe attracts anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBTQ+ community.

 The name Zipolite means “beach of the dead” as translated from Zapotec.
 If you have been following our travels, you’ll know this is also the name of our favorite gay beach in Sitges, Spain: Playa del Muerto or Beach of the Dead.
 Coincidence?
 Or are we gays just always attracted to danger!?
 In all seriousness though, there can be dangerous (and deadly) underwater currents on Playa Zipolite.
 If you’re going to go swimming, then definitely proceed with caution and pay attention to the volunteer life guards for a safe experience.